 - 1. Grip the Lever Assembly Cover and pull it free to expose the Lever Assembly inside.
-There are groves on either side of the cover to assist with your grip. - 2.
-Rotate the Lever 180° to disengage the worm.
-When you rotate the lever the motor gearbox will tilt and disengage the worm from the worm wheel.
+There are grooves on either side of the cover to assist with your grip. - 2.
+Rotate the Lever 180° to disengage the worm (never force it past its limits).
+When you rotate the lever, the motor gearbox will tilt and disengage the worm from the worm wheel.
 Caution: The axis will spin freely when disengaged. - 3.
 Rotate the Lever back when balance is complete.
 Once balance has been completed, gently turn the lever and reengage the worm and worm wheel (shift the axis as needed).
 Rotate it fully into place and replace the cover.